RobWiederstein/_dotfiles/README.md

 * **Alias Directory:** All custom aliases (like `dps`, `dcl`, `l`, `lt`) are stored in the modular directory: `~/_dotfiles/aliases.d/`.
 * **The Primary Loader (`.bashrc`):** The `setup.sh` script adds a block to `~/.bashrc` that automatically sources every file in `~/_dotfiles/aliases.d/` when a new session starts.
 This is also where **Starship** is initialized to display your prompt.
+* **Safety Aliases:** The alias file `40-safeguards.sh` implements the critical safety feature: `alias rm='trash'`.
+This ensures that running the single-command `rm` never results in permanent deletion, eliminating the need for the dangerous `rm -rf` command.

 ### Welcome Message (MOTD)